-In this paper, we describe the effect of ionising radiation on the sulphuric acid measurements performed by the CIMS instrument.
-During nucleation experiments with oxidation products of pinanediol, the mass spectrometric sulphuric acid signal (HSO4 ions) showed an increase due to the presence of ions in the chamber.
+In this paper, we describe the effect of ionising radiation on the sulfuric acid measurements performed by the CIMS instrument.
+During nucleation experiments with oxidation products of pinanediol, the mass spectrometric sulfuric acid signal (HSO4 ions) showed an increase due to the presence of ions in the chamber.
 The characteristics of the increased signal lead to the conclusion that HSO4 ions from the chamber were interfering with the product ions from the CIMS ion reaction zone.
 In order to verify this assumption, dedicated tests with the CIMS and the pion beam were performed.
-Surprisingly, the ion contribution was only detectably under the presence of oxidised organic compounds.
-Additionally, the Atmospheric Pressure interface Time of Flight mass spectrometer (APi-TOF, Junninen et al., 2010) measurements of ionic clusters confirmed that the enhanced HSO4 signal is coming directly from the chamber in the presence of oxidised organic compounds.
-In order to exclude the ion effect and to derive the correct sulphuric acid concentration for the ternary pinanediol nucleation runs, a parameterisation was developed.
+Surprisingly, the ion contribution was only detectable under the presence of oxidised organic compounds.
+Additionally, the atmospheric-pressure-interface time-of-flight mass spectrometer (APi-TOF; Junninen et al., 2010) measurements of ionic clusters confirmed that the enhanced HSO4 signal is coming directly from the chamber in the presence of oxidised organic compounds.
+In order to exclude the ion effect and to derive the correct sulfuric acid concentration for the ternary pinanediol nucleation runs, a parameterisation was developed.